gu-app-club/blog/src/posts/publishing.md

 Welcome to Bits, [GUMAD's](http://gumad.club/) tech blog.
 "Bits" is designed for small articles that explain complicated tech topics.
 The idea is to be [axios](https://www.axios.com/) but instead of talking about capitalism we talk about [CAP theorem.](https://en.wikipedia.org/wiki/CAP_theorem)

-## Articles must be less than 150 words.
+## Articles must be fewer than 150 words.

 Brevity breeds quality.
 Code doesn't count.
 We may increase the size in the future.